chinmay-alan-d/image-classification-stanford_dog_dataset/README.md

 # image-classification-stanford_dog_dataset

 i used a specific library called opendatasets. because, i was running my code in google collab.
-I was importing dataset from collab. to import data from kaggle to collab, it will ask kaggle username and kaggle key.
+I was importing dataset from kaggle to collab. to import data from kaggle to collab, it will ask kaggle username and kaggle key.
 This process is explained in the following link https://www.geeksforgeeks.org/how-to-import-kaggle-datasets-directly-into-google-colab/

 1. Dataset